 Alvaro Uribe became president of Colombia in 2002 shortly after a massive increase in military aid from the United States.
 He was elected on a platform of aggression against the Revolutionary Armed Forces of Colombia (FARC) and immediately withdrew from peace negotiations then underway.
 Despite making significant headway in the war against the guerrillas, his right-leaning government, which lasted from 2002 to 2010, was highly controversial and marked by egregious levels of human rights violations and scandals linking people in the government to violence targeting human rights defenders and grassroots organizations in general.
 NGO and government estimates of figures regarding human rights violations during this time period are stunning: yearly, an average of 300,000 people were forcibly displaced, an average of 130 human rights defenders were killed, and 1,380 extrajudicial killings were carried out by the armed forces.
 Scandals that drew the most attention included the involvement of high-profile military officers for their involvement in extrajudicial killings and disappearances, the illegal surveillance of the Administrative Department of Security, and the exposure of political and financial connections between ranking elected officials in Uribe’s party and rightwing paramilitary groups.
 Nonetheless, the president enjoyed high levels of support due in part to the progress he made in the war against the FARC and the National Liberation Army (ELN), and was given credit for the demobilization of thousands of paramilitary combatants.
 A closer look, however, reveals that while leftist rebel groups did suffer major losses – including the death of the highest ranking leaders of the FARC – it is unclear to what extent their military capacity has been reduced.
 As far as paramilitary groups are concerned, while numbers of combatants were reduced, it is also clear that these groups remain extremely influential and continue to carry out illegal activities, including human right violations, throughout the vast majority of Colombia’s national territory.
 Moreover, in addition to the high incidence of human rights violations and the occurrence of high profile scandals involving the government, there have been lesser-known trends, which affect a larger proportion of the population, such as increasing indigence, inequality, employment in the informal sector, and child-labor.
 Although levels of poverty and unemployment have apparently decreased marginally, according to the government’s figures, they continued to soar over those of other Latin American nations.

 Santos, Minister of Defense under Uribe, was elected in July of 2010 amid accusations of electoral irregularities.
 Since then he has enjoyed the support both of a huge majority in Congress and the mass media, over many of which he has direct influence through family connections.
-Although his right-leaning administration presents itself as a departure from the reactionary reputation of its predecessor, those critical claim the differences are largely rhetorical, noting his continued commitment to a non-negotiated solution to the internal conflict, and citing statistical evidence that levels of human rights violations remain unchanged.
-Meanwhile, the Santos administration has adopted an ambitious legislative agenda in defining his core principle of democratic prosperity, by means of which he seeks to alleviate the country’s economic problems through large-scale foreign investment in sectors such as banking, energy, the extraction of raw materials, and biofuels.
+Although his right-leaning administration presents itself as a departure from the reactionary reputation of its predecessor, those critical claim the differences are largely rhetorical, citing statistical evidence that levels of human rights violations remain unchanged.
+Meanwhile, the Santos administration has adopted an ambitious legislative agenda in defining his core principle of democratic prosperity, by means of which he has sought to alleviate the country’s economic problems through large-scale foreign investment in sectors such as banking, energy, the extraction of raw materials, and biofuels.
 A key part of this strategy involves trade agreements, extensively relaxing economic regulations, and ensuring that foreign investment continues to benefit from available land and resources, low wages, and weak labor and environmental standards.
 As a result, Colombia is not only experiencing an era of direct foreign investment unprecedented in scale, but the nature of this investment is shifting, all to the disadvantage of workers.
-Increasingly, for example, transnational corporations are investing large amounts in oil and mining operations which create few, low-quality jobs.
+Increasingly, for example, transnational corporations have invested massively in oil and mining operations, which create relatively few jobs.
 While these two industries attracted 58.4% of foreign investment between 2006 and 2010 they were responsible for only 1.5% of new jobs created (while 158 of the 958 deaths caused nationally by work-related accidents in 2010 occurred in mines).

 While an optimistic image of Colombia continues to be presented to foreign investors and the international community, difficulties mount up for working class Colombian families.
 Business journal El Portafolio and national public relations website Colombia is Passion note that, according to the Word Bank publication Doing Business, Colombia enjoys the status of “the country with the best business climate in Latin America” and the nation “which has passed more reforms than any other in improving the regulatory environment for businesses”.
 On the other hand, it is the third poorest country in Latin America and first in terms of inequality.
 It is also, as El Portafolio expresses it, “the Latin American champion of unemployment”.
 Rural areas, home to palm, banana, sugarcane, and flower workers – all well-documented victims of violent repression – present a particularly desperate situation.
 Family farms in the countryside continue to give way to multinational agricultural interests while 88% of workers are paid the minimum wage or less, 2.5 million are employed in the informal sector, and unemployment has doubled in ten years.